SupraSummus/ipfs-execute/README.md

  * arbitrary number of arguments which will be passed to `/sbin/init`

-`ipfs_execute.sh` unpacks root fs, mounts input, mounts empty directory at `/output`.
+`ipfs_execute.sh` unpacks root fs, mounts input, mounts empty directory at `/output` and another one at `/tmp`.
 After that container is executed.
 Entry point is `/sbin/init`.

 When container finishes whole `/output` is added to IPFS.
 Final hash is written to stdout.

+`/` and `/input` is mounted read-only.
+All persistent efects must be located in `/output` tree.
+This potentially allows to reuse unpacked rootfs or input.

+Containers don't have access to internet.
+Output should be deterministicaly computed from rootfs and input.

 Dependencies
 ------------